pablogo1/repository/README.md

     PostRepository = postRepository ?? throw new ArgumentNullException(nameof(postRepository));
   }

-  public IBlogRepository BlogRepository { get; }
+  // You may want to include all repositories here and initialize them on the constructor using DI. public IBlogRepository BlogRepository { get; }
   public IPostRepository PostRepository { get; }
 }